agranlund/raven/README.md

 This computer is primarily designed to be an Atari clone computer with the goal of being able to natively run clean GEM/TOS applications.
-The machine is fast enough to run Atari ST games through partial software emulation.
+The machine is fast enough to run hardware-hitting Atari ST games through partial software emulation.